Women's Africa Cup of Nations: Tournament expansion

-In 2021, the President of CAF, Patrice Motsepe announced the CAF 2021-2025 Action Plan, in a speech during the 44th Ordinary General Assembly, in Tanzania.
+In 2021, the president of CAF, Patrice Motsepe announced the CAF 2021-2025 Action Plan, in a speech during the 44th Ordinary General Assembly, in Tanzania.
 Motsepe deemed the plan as “a commitment to the women who play the game, to the young girls who dream of a football career, and to all those who invest in the promotion and advancement of African Women’s football.”

 The 2022 edition of the tournament was the first edition with 12 teams, with there previously only being 8 teams who took part in the competition.
 It also went down in history as the edition which broke the attendance and audience records, with the semi-final clash between Morocco and Nigeria gaining 45,562 spectators in attendance at the Prince Moulay Abdellah Stadium on July 18, 2022.
-It was the first of the editions to be played in North Africa, with Morocco taking up hosting duties, which saw games played across three venues in Rabat and Casablanca from 2-23 July.
+It was the first of the editions to be played in North Africa, with Morocco taking up hosting duties, which saw games played across three venues in Rabat and Casablanca from 2–23 July.
 Semi-finalists Zambia and Nigeria joined the finalists Morocco and South Africa in earning automatic qualification for the 2023 FIFA World Cup, making Morocco the first country from North Africa and the Arab world to qualify for the 2023 FIFA Women's World Cup.
-South Africa won the tournament for the first time after beating host nation Morocco 2-1 in the final, which itself marked the first final in the history of the competition to feature neither the eleven-time winners and defending champions Nigeria, nor two-time host-nation winners Equatorial Guinea.
+South Africa won the tournament for the first time after beating host nation Morocco 2–1 in the final, which itself marked the first final in the history of the competition to feature neither the nine-time winners and defending champions Nigeria, nor two-time host-nation winners Equatorial Guinea.

 On 3 July 2025, the Confederation of African Football (CAF) announced a major increase in prize money for the 2024 Women's Africa Cup of Nations (WAFCON), set to take place in Morocco.
-The entire prize pool has increased by 45% to USD 3,475,000, while the winner's award has been doubled to USD 1,000,000.
-In order to improve player, coach, and staff pay and support the increasing international recognition of women's football on the continent, CAF President Dr. Patrice Motsepe emphasised that this decision represents CAF's continued commitment to the growth of women's football in Africa.
+The entire prize pool has increased by 45% to US$3,475,000, while the winner's award has been doubled to US$1,000,000.
+In order to improve player, coach, and staff pay and support the increasing international recognition of women's football on the continent, CAF president Patrice Motsepe emphasised that this decision represents CAF's continued commitment to the growth of women's football in Africa.